 “Bot” doesn’t have to be a dirty word.
-While many might think of email spam and dystopian sci-fi movies when they hear it, there are actually two kinds of bots: good bots (like marketing research tools) and bad bots (like hackers).
+While many might think of email spam and dystopian sci-fi movies when they hear it, there are actually two kinds of bots: good bots (chat and social messenger bots) and bad bots (like hackers).

 If brands take into account that messaging apps were used by over 1.4 billion people worldwide in 2015—with that number expected to hit 2 billion by 2018—then it is clear that bots will play a leading role in the future of e-commerce, customer service, and online chatting.

-While businesses may not have the human power to respond to the mass influx of messages from customers, they can use chat bots to register requests, answer frequently-asked questions, and send automated replies.
+While businesses may not have the human power to respond to the mass influx of messages from customers, they can use conversational AI and bots to register requests, answer frequently-asked questions, and send automated replies.
 Chat bots have the profound potential to open doors for new content marketing opportunities, since they provide a way for brands to offer personalized experiences and deliver customized content to their audiences.

 While there’s no need to freak out over some bad bot dystopian nightmare (yet), the good bot takeover is already here, and it’s great news for marketers.

 To prove it, here are the top seven messaging bots by brands and why they’re so awesome.

 On Facebook Messenger, you can now go from chatting with your loved one about their upcoming birthday to ordering flowers for them all in the same app.